aanderse/LdapRecord.com/source/docs/laravel/auth/usage.md

 Once we've changed the name of the column, we'll jump into the `config/auth.php` configuration and modify our LDAP user providers `sync_attributes` to synchronize this changed column.
-In this example, we will use the users `sAMAccountName` as their username, which is used in ActiveDirectory environments:
+In this example, we will use the users `sAMAccountName` as their username which is common in ActiveDirectory environments:

 ```php
 // config/auth.php